Thursday 4th July 2019

 The Food Standards Agency (FSA) Board decided in May 2019 to recommend to ministers the adoption of full ingredient list labelling, with allergens emphasised on products pre-packed for direct sale.

-The Anaphylaxis Campaign submitted the following comment the FSA Board meeting on 19th June;
+The Anaphylaxis Campaign submitted the following comment to the FSA Board meeting on 19th June;

 ‘The Anaphylaxis Campaign welcomes the board’s decision to recommend to minsters full ingredient labelling on food prepacked for direct sale, with the 14 FIR allergens highlighted.
 However, we would like to call for greater resources to made available to local authorities responsible for enforcement.
 Without strong enforcement there is a risk that this positive change in the regulation could led to weak compliance and a greater risk to food allergic individuals.’